opensearch-project/ml-commons/docs/ml-rfc.md

-# RFC: Machine Learning Framework
+# RFC: ML Commons
 ## Introduction
-Machine Learning Framework for OpenSearch is a new solution that makes it easy to develop new machine learning features.
-It allows engineers to leverage existing open-source machine learning algorithms, and reduce the efforts to build any new machine learning feature.
-It also removes the necessity from engineers to manage the machine learning tasks which will help to speed the feature developing process.
+The goal of ML Commons for OpenSearch is to ease the development of machine learning features by providing a set of common ML algorithms.
+The algorithms will be provided by standard programming intefaces in OpenSearch like transport calls or rest apis.
+So developers can use them just as libraries to build ML features, without having to worry about things like job distribution, security handling, or resource management.

 ## Problem Statement
 Machine learning helps to automate data analytics workflow and provide deeper and more comprehensive insights to the customers.
 Anomaly Detection, K-NN are machine learning features already available in OpenSearch.
 And we observe more and more machine learning features required to be supported in OpenSearch to power end users’ business needs.
 For instance: